memfault/interrupt/_posts/2024-01-10-practical_zephyr_basics.md

 > **Note:** The default build directory of _West_ is a `build` folder within the same directory.
 If run without `-d ../build`, _West_ will create a `build` folder in the current directory for the build.

 The build seems to succeed, but there's a warning indicating that no board has been specified.
-How is that possible? _West_ itself typically still expects a "board configuration" or the `--board` parameter.
+How is that possible? _West_ typically still expects a "board configuration" or the `--board` parameter.
 The reason for this is simple: _West_ is much more than just a wrapper for CMake and therefore doesn't parse the provided `CMakeLists.txt` file - where we specified the `BOARD`.
 It just warns you that you may have forgotten to specify the `board` but still proceeds to call CMake.

-Before looking yet another step deeper into West, comment or **delete** the `set(BOARD ...)` instruction in your `CMakeLists.txt` file.
+Before looking another step deeper into West, comment or **delete** the `set(BOARD ...)` instruction in your `CMakeLists.txt` file.

 #### Building with West

 As mentioned, _West_ needs an indication of which board is being used by your project.
-Just like plain CMake, this could be done by specifying the `BOARD` as an environment variable, or by passing the board to `west build`:
+Just like plain CMake, this could be done by specifying the `BOARD` as an environment variable or by passing the board to `west build`:

 ```bash
 # pass the board as argument